Skip to main content

 Growth Hormone (GH) is a powerful peptide hormone released by the pituitary gland, primarily during deep sleep and intense exercise.
 While known for its role in childhood growth, it remains a critical regulator of body composition and metabolism throughout adult life.

-One of its most significant functions is stimulating lipolysis, the breakdown of stored fat (triglycerides) into free (FFAs).
+One of its most significant functions is stimulating lipolysis, the breakdown of stored fat (triglycerides) into free fatty acids (FFAs).
 These FFAs are then released into the bloodstream to be used as fuel.
 This makes GH a potent mobilizer of energy reserves.

 GH also stimulates the liver to produce Insulin-Like Growth Factor 1 (IGF-1), which mediates many of its anabolic, tissue-building effects.
 The actions of GH are fundamentally catabolic for fat tissue and anabolic for other tissues like muscle and bone.